magneticio/vamp.io/content/what/usecases.md

 _“We want to move to microservices, but can’t upgrade all components at once”_
 Switching from a monolithic to a microservice architecture is a major undertaking.

 Vamp offers a managable alternative.
-Using smart routing behind the scenes, individual components can be upgraded step by step with no impact on running services.
+Use smart routing behind the scenes to upgrade individual components step by step with no impact on running services.

 1. __Start small:__ You can build e.g. one new frontend component.
 Vamp will deploy this to run alongside the legacy monolithic system.
 2. __Activate smart routing:__ Vamp can route traffic so the new frontend starts speaking to the legacy backend.
 You can continue transferring components from the legacy monolithic system to new microservices and Vamp will adapt the routing as you go.